IndigoUnited/automaton/README.md

 // Since autofiles are node modules themselves,
 // you can just require them
-// Note that instead,
-// you could have instead declared the module inline,
+// Note that you could have instead declared
-// in JSON
+// the module inline, in JSON
 var myTask = require('my_autofile');

 automaton.run(myTask, { 'some_option': 'that is handy' });